jekader/fake_ilo/README.md

 USAGE:
 ------

  The script starts listening on port 1234 and uses the username sent from the oVirt fencing agent as the name of the VM to query/fence.
 The password is not important.
 When a username is not equal to any VM name on the machine, "NaN" is returned, which should produce an error on oVirt side.
+Logs are written to /var/log/fake_ilo.log

+ Most of the settings are hardcoded, but the code is pretty simple so they can be changed as needed.